betaflight/betaflight/docs/development/Building in Windows.md

 ## Bash On Windows 10

-A new feature in Windows 10 allows any developer to quickly and easily run an entire linux subsystem in windows and control it via a bash terminal.
-This give developers full use of the entire linux OS and all of the great tools and programs that exist for linux.
-When bash for Windows is up and running it feels like you sshed into a full linux box, except the linux distro is actually running alongside windows locally.
+A new feature in Windows 10 allows any developer to quickly and easily run an entire linux subsystem in windows and access it via a bash terminal.
+This gives developers full use of the entire linux OS and all of the great existing linux tools and programs.
+When Bash for Windows is up and running it feels like you sshed into a full linux box, except the linux distro is actually running alongside windows locally.

-If you use bash on Windows you can easily build cleanflight exactly as you would for Ubuntu (the linux distro running on Windows is Ubuntu)
+If you use Bash on Windows you can easily build cleanflight exactly as you would for Ubuntu. (the linux distro running on Windows is Ubuntu Trusty)

-Setup for bash on Windows is very easy and takes less than 5 minutes.
+Setup for Bash on Windows is very easy and takes less than 5 minutes.
 [For instructions follow the official guide here.](https://msdn.microsoft.com/commandline/wsl/install_guide)

-Once you have bash running you can follow the "Building in Ubuntu" instructions for building.
+Once you have Bash On Windows running you can follow the "Building in Ubuntu" instructions for building cleanfight.

 ##Setup Cygwin